sencha/sandbox-ewc-public/sandbox-gxt-ewc/README.md

-# GXT & ExtWebComponent Project Examples
+# GXT & ExtWebComponent Project Example
 This is a quick example to show how easy it is to use ExtWebComponents in your GXT application.

 ## Project Highlights